matthew-wright9630/Card-Games-Frontend/card-games-vite/README.md

 ## About the Project

 This website can be used to play various card games.
 The website will display the available card games, and users will be able to register, login, and like their preferred card games for easier access.
+When a user is logged in, they are able to view their profile.
+The profile will show their liked games and their game history.
+Users are able to delete their game history and their account

 ## Technologies Used